chung-leong/react-seq/README.md

 ## Loading of remote data

 Retrieval of data from a remote server is probably the most common async operation in web applications.
-React-seq lets you accomplish this task using different approaches.
+React-seq lets you accomplish this task through different approaches.
 You can use `useSequential` to construct each part of a page as data arrives:

 ```js